p5a0u9l/gps_db/README.md

     $ node gps_client.js consume ./my_gps_file.json

-will stream the file contents to the server and store them in a `gps_records` table indexed by your unqique client id.
+will stream the file contents to the server and store them in a `gps_records` table indexed by your unique client id.

 ##### gps record format

-The server expects messages formatted by `gpsd` a common Linux/FreeBSD daemon that receives data from GPS receivers.
-The messages should follow contain the following fields
+The server expects messages formatted by `gpsd`, a common Linux/FreeBSD daemon that receives data from GPS receivers.
+The messages should follow contain the following fields,

     {
         "class":"TPV",